0x676e67/rnet/README.md

 ## Benchmark

 Outperforms `requests`, `httpx`, `Python-TLS-Client`, and `curl_cffi`.
-See the [benchmark results](https://github.com/0x676e67/rnet/tree/main/benchmark) for details.
+See the [benchmark](https://github.com/0x676e67/rnet/tree/main/python/benchmark) for details.
 Benchmark data is for reference only—actual performance may vary based on your environment and use case.

 ## Documentation